Mastering the challenge of education to change and improve lives

 Major emphasis throughout this curriculum is on field experience, cutting-edge technology, leadership and global thinking.
 Centered on current research and best practices, this program links theory and practice and provides opportunities to develop these skills through problem-based learning, reflective practice, real-world case studies, field experiences and projects that enable the integration of knowledge and experience in real-world settings.
 The utilization of technology, data analysis and data-informed decision making skills are embedded throughout the curriculum.
 (33 credits)

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Saginaw Valley State University is approved as a teacher preparation institution by action of the Michigan State Board of Education.

 James E. Tarr, Ph.D.